-- Disc brake master cylinder and caliper. - Under the seat if water gets into the fuse box or battery, it can ground out the spark.
+- Disc brake master cylinder and caliper. - Under the seat and fuel tank if water gets into the fuse box or battery, it can ground out the spark.
 When this happens the vehicle will not operate properly and the affected parts must be wiped dry.